Herne, Kent

-Herne /hɜrn/ is a village in South East England, divided by the Thanet Way from the seaside resort of Herne Bay.
-Administratively it is in the civil parish of Herne and Broomfield in Kent.
-Between Herne and Broomfield is the former hamlet of Hunters Forstal.
+Herne /hɜrn/ is a village in the civil parish of Herne and Broomfield, in Canterbury district, in the county of Kent, England.
+It is divided by the Thanet Way from the seaside resort of Herne Bay.
+Between Herne and Broomfield, is the former hamlet of Hunters Forstal.
 Herne Common lies to the south on the A291 road.

 The hamlet of Bullockstone is about one mile to the west.

 History

 Medieval history

-Archaeological excavations inside St Martin's Church at Herne in 1976 indicated that the first church there was similar to the earliest, Anglo-Saxon examples in Kent, such as those at Rochester, Canterbury, Reculver and Lyminge, and consisted of only a nave and an apsidal chancel.
+Archaeological excavations inside St Martin's Church at Herne in 1976, indicated that the first church there was similar to the earliest, Anglo-Saxon examples in Kent, such as those at Rochester, Canterbury, Reculver and Lyminge, and consisted of only a nave and an apsidal chancel.
 The historian Nicholas Brooks noted that the Domesday Monachorum of 1087 or soon after lists Herne as the location of a minster, which is recorded nowhere else.
 Brooks speculated that this referred to the church excavated in 1976, and that it may have been founded in the 7th or 8th century, but perhaps as late as the 11th century.
 However, he regarded it as "perhaps most likely that the foundation of a [minster] at Herne should be attributed to the tenth century when attempts were being made to recover from the devastation of the Viking incursions."
 A church at Herne is recorded as having been a chapelry belonging to St Mary's Church, Reculver, until 1310, when it became a parish church.

+In 1931 the civil parish had a population of 2269.
+On 1 April 1934, the parish was abolished and merged with Herne Bay.